MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 ## DefaultParameterSetName

-The DefaultParameterSetName argument specifies the name of the parameter set that Windows PowerShell will attempt to use when it cannot determine which parameter set to use.
+The DefaultParameterSetName argument specifies the name of the parameter set that PowerShell will attempt to use when it cannot determine which parameter set to use.
 You can avoid this issue by making the unique parameter of each parameter set a mandatory parameter.